btholt/complete-intro-to-sql/lessons/01-the-first-section/A-intro.md

   - Triggers, Functions, and Procedures
     - Function: get all available types or tags
     - Procedure: log to table added ingredients
-    - Trigger: new ingredient added
+    - Trigger: log new ingredient added
 - A Movies Website
   - Expensive Queries
     - EXPLAIN